ylelkes/R_wav/Week2-a/Untitled.md

 * ![Hadley Wickham](http://www.statistics.rice.edu/uploadedImages/Faculty/hadley-rice%201.JPG)
 * ggplot2: The grammar of graphics
 * Easy to start with, but you can end up with complex figures.
 * Today will do part 1.
-In a few weeks we'll do part.
+In a few weeks we'll do part 2.

 ---
 ## ggplot2